 My main areas of research concern the philosophy of science (esp. biology), metaphysics (esp. personal identity), and death.
 I’m also interested in ethics (esp. bioethics).
 In particular, I’m interested in how various theories of identity (and metaphysics more broadly) affect our understanding of the human condition as well as practical human concerns and practices (e.g., death, science, ethics, and medicine.)

-My PhD thesis is on animalism (i.e. the view that we are numerically identical to human animals rather than, say, “Lockean persons” or “souls”).
-In particular, I promote a naturalised version of animalism that is grounded in biology and the philosophy of biology (or, more generally, in science/philosophy of science).
+My PhD thesis was on animalism (i.e. the view that we are numerically identical to human animals rather than, say, “Lockean persons” or “souls”).
+In particular, I applied an eliminativist version of Ontic Structural Realism to metaphysical problems surrounding biological individuality.
+I then demonstrated how approaching biological individuality in this way can help solve problems that arise in animalist conceptions of identity.
+As such, I promoted a naturalised version of animalism that is grounded in biology and the philosophy of biology (or, more generally, in science/philosophy of science).

 When I’m not teaching or researching, I enjoy running/playing/and watching Dungeons and Dragons (is it Thursday, yet?), drinking too much coffee whilst reading and writing fiction, and spending time with my wife and son.